 Buses

-When taking a bus, there are several challenges that need to be negotiated in order to get from one place to the other.
+When taking a bus, several challenges need to be negotiated to get from one place to the other.

-Generally it is helpful to plan the trip in advance and have a good idea on where one can get on the bus.
+Generally, it is helpful to plan the trip and have a good idea of where one can get on the bus.
 Some navigation applications indicate bus stops, thus one get to the relative proximity.
-If it is not indicated, it is most helpful to ask someone, or call the bus company for further information.
-When approaching the stop, one can look for poles, or bus shelters.
-In some countries bus stops are marked visually and with tactile surface that one can feel with the shoes.
+If it is not indicated, it is most helpful to ask someone or call the bus company for further information.
+When approaching the stop, one can look for poles or bus shelters.
+In some countries, bus stops are marked visually and with tactile surfaces that one can feel with the shoes.
 The tactile marks are usually at the edge of the curb, but the location and shape of poles and shelters may vary.

 There are different approaches about whether blind people should be entitled to seats.
 Some people feel that they should not have any preference over others, others feel safer if they can have a seat.
 The advantage of sitting is when the bus needs to stop abruptly, it is less likely to have an accident, however holding a bar maybe equally sufficient.
 The downside of sitting is that a blind person will not know if there is somebody on the bus who is in an even bigger need of a seat, for example elderly people, pregnant women, people with bags or crutches.
 One can hope that there is always someone who will be able to offer a seat to those in need, though it doesn’t help much if a class of blind people is taking a trip.

-At many places, traditionally the first row is generally reserved for people who are in need of a seat.
+At many places, traditionally the first row is generally reserved for people who need a seat.
 One can always ask the driver, or other passengers if a seat is available.

 It is helpful to know approximately how far is the desired stop.
 In an ideal case, each stop is announced either by recording or by the driver a few seconds in advance, or even when leaving the previous stop.
 When this is not the case, one can ask the driver to announce the stop we want to get off.
 The problem can sometimes be when the stop is too far and the driver forgets it.
 This is when it is helpful to know approximately how far we are traveling, and remind the driver with a question if we are still far.
 Another solution can be to use a navigation app which will announce when we are approaching a stop.